nebulaeonline/nebulae/README.md

 # nebulae

-nebulae is an experimental (minimal) operating system / kernel:
+nebulae is an experimental (minimal) operating system / kernel; it's goals, while lofty, are to (one day):

-  - modern&mdash; implements recent concepts in operating system research
+  - modern&mdash; implement recent concepts in operating system research
-  - modular&mdash; it's easy to tinker with
+  - modular&mdash; be easy to tinker with
-  - ~~Magic~~ (it's not magic)
+  - ~~Magic~~ (it will not be magic)

 ## What's the goal here?